 Troy Davis-Georgia Death Penalty case

-by Ronald Pecorry Editor Satire and Comment(ACPA-Atlanta) The Atlanta Center can't help but notice the high profile death penalty case that is unfolding on its own doorstep here in Georgia and making headlines worldwide.
+(ACPA-Atlanta) A high profile death penalty case has been unfolding for some years on my doorstep here in Georgia and also making headlines worldwide.
 Troy Davis was sentenced to death in 1992 for the murder of police officer Mark Mac Phail.
 At the time it seemed a simple case, today it has become yet another death penalty case where there was an apparent rush to justice that has now completely unraveled.

 Diminishing Evidence